 E) Half Yearly Balance Sheet (B/S):

 Even though the balance sheet is only a summary, nevertheless, it provides great insights into the status of the company’s financial position at the reporting date.
-An investor can get a rough estimate of change in leverage, progress of projects under execution, movement of cash & funds etc. from the summary balance sheet.
+An investor can get a rough estimate of the change in leverage, the progress of projects under execution, movement of cash & funds etc. from the summary balance sheet.

-I advise investors to mandatorily conduct the fund flow analysis whenever they analyse the balance sheet.
+We advise investors to mandatorily conduct the fund flow analysis whenever they analyse the balance sheet.

 Further Reading: Fund Flow Analysis: The Ultimate Guide

-F) Notes to the Quarterly Results:
+G) Notes to the Quarterly Results:

 Quarterly reports published by the companies usually contain a short section of notes, which contains a few bullet points indicating: